Adithyan1644/Pong_Game/README.md

 # 🏓 Classic Pong Game

+A retro-style Pong arcade game implementation using **Raylib** and **C++**.
+This project demonstrates modern game development techniques while maintaining the nostalgic feel of the original 1972 classic.

 A modern implementation of the classic Pong arcade game using Raylib in C++.
 Features player vs CPU gameplay with score tracking and dynamic ball physics.

 ![Game Screenshot](Screenshot%202025-05-17%20152344.png)